Wildflower & Music Festival

 Please call Charlotte at 541-747-3817 or email email@example.com to find out more or to sign up for your position.
 Volunteers get free entrance to the festival, a souvenir poster, and the fun of working with a great team to host one of the best parties springtime has to offer!

-Many thanks to our splendid Sponsors:
+Many thanks to our splendid sponsors!
+Check them out: